newnetdev/NetworkToCode-Class/slides/M05_Ansible.md

 # Lab Time

-- Lab 6 - Building and Pushing Network Configuration Files
+- Lab 11 - Build / Push with Ansible
   - You will use the "template" and "napalm_install_config" modules
   - Choose any *1* vendor to complete this lab